Vluuks/AndroidPractice/Week2/Lab/README.md

         int shapeToShow = -22;

 To solve this problem (among other things) we can use the `enum` feature of Java.
 Defining an `enum` is somewhat similar to defining a class.
-You will have to determine the access modifier, a name for your Enum and of course the possible values that it can take.
-If we were to translate the constants from earlier into an enum, it would look like this:
+You will have to determine the access modifier, a name for your `enum` and of course the possible values that it can take.
+If we were to translate the constants from earlier into an `enum`, it would look like this:

         public enum Shape {
             RECTANGLE, CIRCLE, TRIANGLE, SQUARE